thoughtworksarts/thoughtworksarts.github.io/app/_projects/perception-io.markdown

 ## Exhibitions and Publications

 {% include image file='perception-screen.jpg'
-   caption='A still shot from Perception iO' %}
+   alt='A video still showing a police officer holding a gun and a woman in distress' caption='A still shot from Perception iO' %}

 Perception iO was commissioned for the 2019-2020 exhibition [Face Values: Exploring Artificial Intelligence at The Cooper Hewitt Smithsonian Design Museum](https://www.cooperhewitt.org/events/current-exhibitions/face-values/).
 The project was also part of the exhibitions [In Kepler's Gardens](https://ars.electronica.art/keplersgardens/en/perception/) at Ars Electronica, and [Expo Starts Prize à Bozar](https://www.rtbf.be/info/medias/detail_expo-starts-prize-a-bozar-art-et-science-s-associent-pour-penser-l-avenir?id=10593690), and Karen and the Thoughtworks team receieved an [honorable mention as part of STARTS Prize 2020](https://starts-prize.aec.at/en/perception/).